znob/dsc-1-03-06-understanding-pandas-series-and-dataframes-nyc-career-ds-102218/README.md

 # Data Munging/ Manipulation
 This MTA turnstile dataset is a great place for us to get our hands dirty wrangling and cleaning some data!
+Here's the data dictionary if you want to know more about the data set http://web.mta.info/developers/resources/nyct/turnstile/ts_Field_Description.txt

 Let's start by filtering the data down to all stations for the N line.
 To do this, we'll need to extract all "N"s from the LINENAME column, or create a column indicating whether or not the stop is an N line stop.